Chapter 1: the stories to come are for you and for me and are not for mostpeople | chapter i, book i.

 Adventures that left scars upon their scaled and finned bodies, that told of warring pods and shark attacks and jellyfish burns and feisty rapier fights with duelists in the middle of city squares.
 Ariel once dreamed of all the scars she’d get on her odyssey, like the little medals that soldiers received from her mother.

 Her mother, Basileia, had many scars.
+One of them leaving Basileia with a golden false eye, modelled as the moon, to replace the eye Basileia was born with and Basileia lost in a fight.
 How she got them, Ariel never knew.
+Her mother, for all her vicious love of the battle and her knowledge of warrior arts, was silent on the subject – lost eye and all.
 For all she knew, they were stories for when Ariel grew inches taller and into her oversized tail tins.

 An ugly pause.
 Neither Ariel or Phineas had to comment to know Tristan’s reaction would result in something akin to the Ring of Fire.
 All she had to do was look down, dodging Phineas’s look of you-know-better-than-that.

-“No,” Ariel said; her slender, callused hands now nervously chapelling and playing around with her fingers.
+“No,” Ariel said.
 “I’d need a better excuse than that.
-Like, for example, you know how Father said it might be a good idea to arrange another Imperial Tour around the Seven Oceans?
+Like, for example, you know how Dad said it might be a good idea to arrange another Imperial Tour around the Seven Oceans?
 For me to get me to know the people better?”

-“Yes, I remember that,” Sebastian said, nodding in agreement (still feeling rather unsure, on the other hand).
+“Yes, I remember that,” Ariel said, nodding in agreement (still feeling rather unsure, on the other hand, not liking where this was going.)

-“For six months,” Ariel started, her voice taking on practice-like quality (seeing she had been practicing for days), “I go out of the palace – under disguise and under a different name.
+“For four weeks,” Ariel started, her voice taking on practice-like quality (seeing she had been practising for days), “I go out of the palace – under disguise and under a different name.
 From there, I go around the oceans, doing fieldwork about Unfinned – and Finned! – linguistics and getting more materials to figure out the roots of English and French.
 During that time, I interact with the people, learn more about the people and culture and history, rather than being cooped up in the palace.”

-“Well, yes, just six months.
-Because Father is Regent, it would be the simple case of Father going from acting as supervisor to me to acting as supervisor of the Imperial Council until I come back.
-And it would just be six months of me doing fieldwork until I came back.
+“Well, yes, just four weeks.
+Because Dad is regent, it would be the simple case of Dad going from acting as supervisor to me to acting as supervisor of the Imperial Council until I come back.
+And it would just be four weeks of me doing fieldwork until I came back.
 From there, I would be checked out by the Imperial Physician for clarification that it was safe to travel far away.
-Six months I spend at the palace, doing my official Imperial duties as Empress while the other six months I do my odyssey.
-All over the period of one century, during which time, the people would always have a monarch in control in the case of an emergency.”
+A week or two weeks I spend at the palace, doing my official Imperial duties as Empress while four weeks I do my odyssey and fieldwork.
+All over the period of one century, during which time, the people would always have a monarch in control.”

 A pause.
 “You’ve really thought this out, haven’t you?”
 Phineas said, amused at Ariel’s antics.

 “I have.”
 Ariel’s face was filled with pride at the compliment.
-“But,” Ariel said, her voice now dampening, “you and I know Father would never allow me to leave the palace.
-Not without people there to ensure that Ligia,” – Alana’s youngest daughter as Ariel mentioning, – “doesn’t end up on the throne centuries before her time.”
+“But,” Ariel said, her voice dampening, “you and I know Dad would never allow me to leave the palace.
+Not without people there to ensure that Leigia,” – Alana’s youngest daughter as Ariel mentioning, – “doesn’t end up on the throne centuries before her time.”

 It only took a moment for the implications of what Ariel was saying to sink into Phineas’s head.
 “For the love of Tiamat, do not drag me into one of your shenanigans -”

-“Flounder,” Ariel beseeched, voice hushed, resorting back to an old childhood nickname, “you know he will never allow me to leave, even for one fucking minute on my own -”
+“Flounder,” Ariel beseeched, voice hushed, resorting back to an old childhood nickname, “you know he will never allow me to leave, even for one fucking minute on her own -”

 “Why not get one of the guards??
 They know how to protect you-”